What is LASER?

 You can also call other offices to inquire if they offer laser treatments.
 You can ask a friend or co-worker who may have had first-hand experience with laser treatment.
 When possible, get the recommendation of someone you trust.

 Laser treatments are not inexpensive.
-A single session of 15 minutes can cost from $50-$175.
+A single session of 15 minutes can cost $50 or more.
 Because most conditions will require multiple sessions, you should consider how this will affect your financial situation.

 Because no insurance company in Hawaii covers the cost of laser treatments for their members and beneficiaries at the present time, no standard for pricing of this service has been established and, therefore, cost of treatment can vary widely from facility to facility.